sagecodes/intro-tableau/fremont-step-by-step.md

 This is pretty cool!
 I think we can actually start getting a lot out of this!

-Lets make play around with different ways to visulize this data:
+Lets make play around with different ways to visualize this data:

 Select side by side bar chart

 ![sheet 1](img/fremont/sidebysidechart.png "sheet1")

 This actually isn't super terrible.
-We can see side by side how mnay rides there were for each month.
+We can see side by side how many rides there were for each month.

 But lets make this even cleaner!

-Drag meausure names out of columns
+Drag measure names out of columns

 ![sheet 1](img/fremont/stacked.png "sheet1")

 This gives a stacked chart.
 This actually may be useful if we want to see the combined amount of rides but still see what the split was like visually.

-It can still be a little hard to see how big the differenes are, lets make this a line chart.
+It can still be a little hard to see how big the differences are, lets make this a line chart.

 Instead of clicking show me to change the chart, this time we are going to click under the `Marks` section and select `line`